python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/040_Interpret_unknown_signal.md

 - Click on the Interpretation tab at the top of the urh window.

-- Download the following file from github [unknown_signal_1.complex](https://github.com/python-can-define-radio/sdr-course/raw/main/classroom_activities/Ch03_Analyzing_Signals_URH/unknown_signal_1.complex).
+- Download the following file from github [unknown signal 1](https://github.com/python-can-define-radio/sdr-course/raw/main/classroom_activities/Ch03_Analyzing_Signals_URH/unknown_signal_1.complex).

 - Put it in your folder.
     - You may have other files showing than the ones you see here.